SparseDFF: Sparse-View Feature Distillation for One-Shot Dexterous Manipulation

 {

-{\textbf{Overview.} We introduce a novel approach for distilling view-consistent 3D feature fields from sparse RGBD images.
-Tailored to a singular scene, the learned feature network is readily applicable to novel scenes without any modifications or fine-tuning.
-The distilled feature fields establish inter-scene dense correspondences, facilitating the learning of dexterous manipulations from one-shot demonstrations.
-This enables the seamless transfer of learned manipulations to novel scenes, accommodating variations in object poses, deformations, scene contexts, and even object categories.} }
+{\textbf{Overview of \method.} We introduce a novel method, \method, for distilling \textbf{view-consistent} 3D \ac{dff} from sparse RGBD images, readily \textbf{generalizable} to novel scenes without any modifications or fine-tuning.
+The \acp{dff} create dense correspondences across scenes, enabling \textbf{one-shot} learning of dexterous manipulations.
+This approach facilitates seamless manipulation transfer to new scenes, effectively handling variations in object poses, deformations, scene contexts, and categories.} }